Skip to main content

 By preserving mitochondrial membrane potential and function, Humanin ensures that cardiomyocytes can maintain ATP production even under adverse conditions, preventing the energy crisis that often precedes cell death in myocardial infarction.

-MOTS-c functions primarily as a metabolic regulator, enhancing and promoting glucose utilization in skeletal muscle.
+MOTS-c functions primarily as a metabolic regulator, enhancing insulin sensitivity and promoting glucose utilization in skeletal muscle.
 It does this by activating the AMPK (AMP-activated protein kinase) pathway, a master sensor of cellular energy status.
 Activation of AMPK by MOTS-c stimulates fatty acid oxidation and glucose uptake, mimicking some of the beneficial effects of exercise.

 In the cardiovascular system, this metabolic optimization is profoundly important.
 By improving systemic glucose control and reducing the metabolic burden of insulin resistance, MOTS-c helps to mitigate the chronic, low-grade inflammation and endothelial dysfunction that are precursors to atherosclerotic heart disease.